codellm-devkit/docs/src/content/docs/reference/python-api/java.md

 get_class_hierarchy() -> nx.DiGraph
 ```

-Should return  class hierarchy of the java code.
+Return the complete class inheritance hierarchy as a graph.

+This method is intended to return a NetworkX directed graph representing
+the full class inheritance relationships in the project, including
+extends and implements relationships.

+**Returns:**

+- `nx.DiGraph`: Would return a ``networkx.DiGraph`` with classes as nodes and
+- `nx.DiGraph`: edges representing inheritance (subclass -> superclass).

 **Raises:**

-- `NotImplementedError`: Raised when this functionality is not suported.
+- `NotImplementedError`: This functionality is not yet implemented.

-**Returns:**

-- `nx.DiGraph`: nx.DiGraph: The class hierarchy of the Java code.
+> **See Also**
+> `get_sub_classes`: For finding subclasses of a specific class.
+> `get_extended_classes`: For finding superclasses.
+> `get_implemented_interfaces`: For interface implementations.

 ##### `JavaAnalysis.is_parsable`